 - Disproportionate representation of racial and ethnic groups in special education and related services, to the extent the representation is the result of inappropriate identification.

-The SPP was originally submitted in December 2005.
+The current SPP/APR was originally submitted in February 2013.
 It is updated in February of every year.

 - State Systemic Improvement Plan (SSIP) - Phase One (PDF)